 TPC provided the PHNSY with a solution to improve their cable maintenance needs and provide a quicker and safer way to deploy shore to ship power during ship maintenance on a drydock.
 The original process for deploying power to ships that were docked for maintenance included a rig and several workers to transport cables.
 It was time consuming and posed a safety risk for all workers involved.

-TPC provided the same, reliable patented fully molded series 22 connector to help prevent the connector from pulling apart and it provided for quicker maintenance.
+TPC provided the same, reliable patented fully molded series 22 connectors to help prevent the connector from pulling apart and it provided for quicker maintenance.
 This molded connector promotes fully sealed, tamper proof, backend with superior cable strain relief.
 The low-profile design also allows for easy placement and routing capabilities during installation.
 Along with the cable, TPC also designed a custom cable deployment system that is more efficient and requires less workers to operate.
 The customer deployment system was designed specifically the for naval shipyard applications and provides a long-lasting, cost-effective alternative to ordinary manual systems.

 From nuclear plants to naval shipyards, customers choose TPC wire and cable products to get the job done.
 For more information on TPC’s temporary power solutions and our patented connector, visit us on our website or contact a sales representative today to learn how TPC can solve some of your toughest problems.